Marcell Ozuna Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 16th in the league.

-- The Mets' 4.49 team ERA ranks 21st across all MLB pitching staffs.
+- The Mets have a 4.53 team ERA that ranks 23rd across all league pitching staffs.

-- Carrasco gets the start for the Mets, his seventh of the season.
-He is 2-2 with a 5.74 ERA and 19 strikeouts in 31 1/3 innings pitched.
+- Scherzer makes the start for the Mets, his 10th of the season.
+He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Philadelphia Phillies, when he went six innings, allowing one earned run while giving up six hits.
+- The righty's most recent appearance came on Thursday against the Philadelphia Phillies, when he tossed seven innings, surrendering one earned run while allowing five hits.

-- In six games this season, the 36-year-old has amassed an ERA of 5.74, with 5.5 strikeouts per nine innings.
-Opponents are batting .248 against him.
+- In nine games this season, the 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.